Royal Canadian Regiment: Pipes and Drums

 In 1970, following a review of the regular army, a number of infantry battalions were disbanded.
 The Canadian Guards and the Black Watch (Royal Highland Regiment) of Canada lost both of their regular battalions, with personnel being distributed to The Royal Canadian Regiment.
 The 2nd Battalion, Royal Canadian Regiment adopted the Pipes and Drums of the Black Watch, becoming the Pipes and Drums of the 2nd Battalion, The Royal Canadian Regiment.
 The 3rd Battalion of The RCR, similarly, adopted the Pipes and Drums of the 2nd Battalion, The Canadian Guards, when they were disbanded.
 In 1977 the 3rd Battalion Pipes and Drums were redesignated the Special Service Force Pipes and Drums.

 The 2nd Battalion The Royal Canadian Regiment currently maintains the only Pipes and Drums in the Canadian regular army.
-Regimental pipers where a distinctive cap badge in their glengarry or feather bonnet.
+Regimental pipers wear a distinctive cap badge in their glengarry or feather bonnet.
 This is the regimental cap badge on a circular belt on which the Regiment's name is inscribed.
 This follows the practice of the Canadian Guards pipers' cap badge.
 In the 2000s, the Pipe Band began wearing an embroidered piper's badge with their feather bonnets.